Shear-thickening in presence of adhesive contact forces: the singularity of cornstarch: Results and discussion

+The presence of adhesion at high stress that we evidence here is particularly meaningful when it is combined to what is already known about cornstarch.

 Cornstarch particles are made of two biopolymers (amylose and amylopectin) that are partially soluble in water \cite{Buleon:1998,Green:1975}.
-The microscopic interaction between two cornstarch particles has been probed using quartz-tuning fork atomic force microscopy \cite{Comtet:2017} and classical atomic force microscopy \cite{Galvez:2017}.
-Before contact, the interaction force between the starch grains is very small \cite{Comtet:2017,Galvez:2017}; repulsive forces, if any, are smaller than 2~nN.
-However, once the particles are put into contact (with an indentation force of the order of 100 nN), the force profile shows an hysteresis, corresponding to an adhesive force between the particles of the order of $10 - 20$~nN in water \cite{Galvez:2017}.
-In addition, a series of "pulling events" have been evidenced when separating the particles \cite{Galvez:2017}.
+When dispersed in water, the granules are thus surrounded by a soft polysaccharide layer, which is evidenced when probing the microscopic interaction between particles.
+This has been done with quartz-tuning fork atomic force microscopy \cite{Comtet:2017} and classical atomic force microscopy (AFM) \cite{Galvez:2017}.
+Before contact, the interaction force between the starch grains is very small \cite{Comtet:2017,Galvez:2017}.
+The force profiles do not evidence any attraction, and repulsive forces, if any, are smaller than 2~nN.
+In the Wyart and Cates model \cite{Wyart:2014}, a 2~nN repulsion force would imply a critical stress for the shear-thickening of order 1~Pa: this is more than one order of magnitude lower than the 20~Pa stress measured experimentally.
+This points to a first discrepancy with the Wyart and Cates scenario: if cornstarch was following the classical model, the expected repulsive force would be clearly observable, as \textit{e.g.} for PVC particles \cite{Comtet:2017}.
+Furthermore, while there is no measurable \textit{attractive} force (that would be visible when approaching the particles), a strong \textit{adhesive} force between the particles is measured.
+When the particles are put in contact with an indentation force of the order of 100 nN, an hysteresis is observed at the retraction, which indicates the presence of an adhesive force of the order of $10 - 20$~nN (in water) \cite{Galvez:2017}.
+This force extends over typically 100 nm after contact.
+When separating the particles, a series of "pulling events" have been evidenced, corresponding to small and sudden jumps in the force profile \cite{Galvez:2017}.
 Such events are seen when high density dangling polymers (in a poor solvent) disentangle, and corresponds to the breaking of bonds during the retraction \cite{Yu:2015}.
-These results indicate that cornstarch particles in water are most likely slightly swollen particles \cite{Belitz:2008} surrounded by a collapsed polymer brush.
+These results indicate that cornstarch particles interact through adhesive forces at high stress.
+They are most likely slightly swollen, \cite{Belitz:2008} and surrounded by a collapsed polymer brush, a microscopic configuration that is known to generate adhesion \cite{Hsu:2021}.